wcko87/rabiribi-map-editing/docs/events/map_transitions_and_warps.md

 - This should be placed on the ground.
 The player presses Down while on the event tile to use the warp.
 - The destination Tele ID and Map must be set before using the warp.
 - A common practice is to surround the entrance with the Tele ID and Cross Map events.
-   - This Warp brings you to Map 8, Tele ID 4.
+   - This warp brings you to Map 8, Tele ID 4.
     ```
     +---+---+---+---+---+
     |250|250|250|250|250|